FudaWiki/fudawiki-files/newgames/kwa-do.md

 Then each player/team adds that score to their total score in the game.

-`Player's Total Score = Sum of captured card scores obtained in every round`
+`Player's/Team's Total Score = Sum of captured card scores obtained in every round`

 # End of Game